 The hotel featured hammocks slung outside screen doors and a private tropical beach surrounded by jungle forest.
 While he lodged there, Williams was surprised by the inertia and indifference the guests showed to all worldly events and even the Second World War, he blamed it on the relentless sun, heat and strong drinks.

-Ray Stark & John Huston during "The Night of the Iguana" production
+Ray Stark and John Huston during The Iguana

 Stark must have considered him the obvious choice, Huston was at that time already well known as a guru of all things Mexico.
 With a few movies filmed on location in the country, including the 1948 “The Treasure of the Sierra Madre”, one of Hollywood’s first movies filmed outside the US, in Durango and Tampico.

-John accepted immediately, on the one hand based on their friendship, the respect he felt for Ray’s ideas and his respect for Tennessee Williams, on the other hand, it was another great opportunity to go to Mexico, something that he never said no to.
+John accepted immediately, on the one hand, based on their friendship, the respect he felt for Ray’s ideas and his respect for Tennessee Williams, on the other hand, it was another great opportunity to go to Mexico, something that he never said no to.

-John made regular trips to Mexico, he always returned to Mexico because, as he said, “it’s one of the countries I like best in the World”, so this project certainly was a perfect fit and it would also let him have a go on a stageplay by Tennessee Williams, whom he considered a genius capable of presenting complicated characters exceptionally well.
+John made regular trips to Mexico, he always returned to Mexico because, as he said, “it’s one of the countries I like best in the World”, so this project certainly was a perfect fit and it would also let him have a go on a stage play by Tennessee Williams, whom he considered a genius capable of presenting complicated characters exceptionally well.